AtiLion/BotNeck-Bot/README.md

 ==========
 BotNeck Bot is a self-bot that is implemented into discord as a **BandagedDiscord** plugin.
 It is designed to be dynamic and easy to use.
 That means it is extremely easy to add your own commands to the bot without having to modify the code!

+To use the bot you need to use the prefix "->" if you want to change the prefix the configuration is located in your BetterDiscord directory under the name "BotNeck.config.json"

 ----------

 Features